 Food storage using preservatives – Pickling, Brining and Salting

 Natural and artificial preservatives have been used for food conservation for hundreds of years.
 While many prefer to use artificial preservatives like powdered or liquid chemicals, I think that we should focus on natural preservatives like vinegar, salt and spices.
-When the modern world will be no more and the industry will be just a distant memory you will still be able to rely on natural preservatives to conserve your food.
+When the modern world will be no more and the industry will be just a distant memory, you will still be able to rely on natural preservatives to conserve your food.

 Food storage – Pickling

 This method was used in ancient times for food preservation and it’s still used today by many homesteaders.
-The method involves using the combination of salt and vinegar to preserve fruits, vegetables and meat.
+The technique involves using the combination of salt and vinegar to preserve fruits, vegetables and meat.

 Food storage – Brining

 This preservation method is similar to marinating and it is usually used for meat and poultry.
-For the method to work, you will need to soak the food in brine for six to twelve hours to prevent the growth of food microbes.
+For the technique to work, you will need to soak the food in brine for six to twelve hours to prevent the growth of food microbes.
 The soaking duration can vary depending on the size of the meat.
 The brine is a solution made of salt, sugar and cold water.

 Food storage – Salting

 This food preservation technique works because the salt sucks all the moisture of the meat, which consequently prevents the growth of bacteria and other microbes.
-It is a method used especially in the cold regions.
+It is a method used primarily in the cold regions.
 Make sure you do not keep the meat in open air after salting it and cover it with a lid or plastic.
 As you can imagine, foods preserved using this method will taste quite salty and it’s not for everyone.

 Food Storage – Using oil and Honey